Baizhige/EEGResearchHub/README.md

 Stores training results

 ## `demo_data` Directory
 Stores example datasets.
 It currently consists of BCICIV 2a dataset.
+The `DL_BCICIV2a_c2RL_640_no_filter_pro` folder stores data indices divided by 5-fold cross-validation, these indices also abide by the criteria of cross-subject studies.
+For instance, MI_train0, MI_eval0, and MI_test0 represent the data indices for the training set, validation set, and test set of the 0th fold, respectively.

 ## Copyright Information